THE WEAVE GUIDE

 • Ripstop

 Often used for technical fabrics (paragliding, kites, etc.), ripstop is defined by a grid-like structure that resists snags and tears.
-Sourced from Japanese suppliers, it also gives our shirts a distinctive visual identity.
+Sourced from trusted suppliers, it also gives our shirts a distinctive visual identity.